isomerpages/moe-stgabrielssec/_academic/Full Subject Based Banding.md

 - Music
 - Physical Education

-Teachers will adopt a range of teaching approaches to meet the different learning needs and pace of their students in the same form class.
+A range of teaching approaches and methodology to meet the different learning needs and pace of the students in the same form class will be used by the teachers to bring about engaged learning.

 ##### How can my son/ward do subjects at a more demanding level?

-The criteria for taking English Language, Mother Tongue Languages, Mathematics, and Science at a more demanding level from the start of Secondary One or after their mid-year assessment is based on students’ PSLE Achievement Level Score or the mid-year assessment score for the subject respectively.
+The criteria for taking English Language, Mother Tongue Languages, Mathematics, and Science at a more demanding level from the start of Secondary One or after their mid-year assessment is based on students’ PSLE Achievement Level Score and the mid-year assessment score for the subject respectively.

 At the end of Secondary One, students, on top of being able to offer English Language, Mother Tongue Languages, Mathematics, and Science at a more demanding level, will also be able to offer Humanities subjects (Geography, History, and Literature in English) at a more demanding level from Secondary Two.
 The criteria for taking Humanities at a more demanding level will be based on students’ aptitude for and interest in these subjects shown at Secondary One.